wanghaisheng/responsive-landing-page-starter/content/blog/en/stripe-sms-laravel-dotun.md

 ---
-title: Stripe SMS Notifications Using Laravel and Nexmo
+title: Stripe SMS Notifications Using Laravel
-description: In this tutorial you'll see how to build an SMS notifications system for your Stripe account using the Laravel framework for PHP and Nexmo.
+description: In this tutorial you'll see how to build an SMS notifications system for your Stripe account using the Laravel framework for PHP and SMS API.
 thumbnail: /content/blog/stripe-sms-laravel-dotun/unnamed.png
 author: dotun
 published: true